mweibel/facebook.ex/README.md

 ## Configuration

-You can configure facebook.ex in your mix `config.exs` (or, if you're using the Phoenix Framework, in your `dev/test/prod.exs`, respectively) with the following keys, which state the library defaults:
+You can configure facebook.ex in your mix `config.exs` (or, if you're using the Phoenix Framework, in your `config/dev.exs|test.exs|prod.exs`, respectively) with the following keys, which state the library defaults:
 ```
 config :facebook,
+  app_id: nil,
+  app_secret: nil,
-  appsecret: nil,
+  app_access_token: nil,
   graph_url: "https://graph.facebook.com",
   graph_video_url: "https://graph-video.facebook.com"
 ```